 Our curriculum allows you to examine various engineering majors from multiple perspectives before you declare a specific major.
 As an engineering student, you will explore engineering fundamentals and the responsible use of technology.

 All of our students study in state-of-the-art classrooms and laboratories, and you may choose to conduct original research by working with outstanding faculty members.
 Professors and students collaborate on projects that span the spectrum of engineering from robotics and computer animation to biomedical optics and environmental engineering.

 Our engineering graduates are valued for their expertise, intellectual independence, communication skills, and leadership ability.
 Professional demand for graduates with this background is intense.
 Graduates are actively recruited, not only for engineering careers but also for careers as diverse as consulting, medicine, law, and finance.

 Vanderbilt's School of Engineering offers the depth and breadth of education required to solve real-world problems.
 Understanding how to solve these problems will give you an edge in any endeavor.

 ACADEMIC DEPARTMENTS

 Biomedical Engineering

 Chemical and Biomolecular Engineering

 Civil and Environmental Engineering

 Electrical Engineering and Computer Science

 General Engineering

 Mechanical Engineering

 All programs leading to the bachelor of engineering degree at Vanderbilt are accredited by the Engineering Accreditation Commission of ABET, abet.org.
 The bachelor of science degree in computer science is accredited by the Computing Accreditation Commission of ABET.
 Vanderbilt also encourages students to take the Fundamentals of Engineering examinations, coordinated by the Tennessee State Board of Architecture and Engineering Examiners.
 Vanderbilt University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools and is a member of the Association of American Universities.

-On the cover: Inside Vanderbilt's Free Electron Laser Lab where student researchers often team up with faculty members who focus on the science and applications of light and light-based technologies to solve problems in medicine and biology.
+On the cover: The Ed and Sue Clark Grand Stair circles through four levels of the Engineering and Science Building, symbolizing the connectivity at the heart of this trans-institutional facility.

 The School of Engineering offers the bachelor of engineering degree in biomedical, chemical, civil, computer, electrical, and mechanical engineering and the bachelor of science degree in computer science and engineering science.
 The school also confers master of engineering, master of science, and doctoral degrees.
 All full-time faculty members hold doctorates and teach undergraduate students.
 Our research centers and labs investigate topics from nanoscale materials, technology-guided surgery, and robotics to environmental management, intracellular engineering, and systems resilience.

 Many engineering students choose double majors, minors, or concentrations in complementary disciplines.
 In addition to training in engineering science, mathematics, physics, and chemistry, you will take liberal arts courses in the College of Arts and Science.
 You may also choose selected courses from Vanderbilt's other undergraduate or graduate schools or round out your academic experience with an honors program, internship, engineering-based study abroad, or accelerated degree program.

-OF SENIORS

-GRADUATING FROM VANDERBILT ARE

-SATISFIED WITH THE

-QUALITY OF INSTRUCTION

-Our multimillion-dollar engineering complex combines advanced technologies in a student-centered environment.
+950 OF SENIORS GRADUATING FROM VANDERBILT ARE SATISFIED WITH THE QUALITY OF INSTRUCTION Our multimillion-dollar engineering complex combines advanced technologies in a student-centered environment.
 Featheringill Hall features a three-story atrium for student interactions and contains more than 50 teaching and research laboratories brimming with the latest equipment.
 The design studio, model shop, and project room showcase student ideas from concept to prototype to final product.
 Extending the application of our student-centered physical spaces, a new seven-story Engineering and Science Building opened in 2016.
 This newest addition to the engineering complex is designed to foster project teamwork and offer programs, instrumentation areas, makerspaces, and core research space that will promote interdisciplinary work and allow for even greater collaboration between students and faculty across disciplines.